Last tested: Raspberry Pi OS Bookworm 64-bit | April 11, 2026 | Raspberry Pi 4 Model B (4GB)

 Key Takeaways

-• Nginx handles multiple services under one IPv6 address using reverse proxy rules.
+- Nginx handles multiple services on one IPv6 address using virtual hosts on ports 80 and 443.

 cat /proc/sys/net/ipv6/conf/all/disable_ipv6